LyleH/CodeBlacks/README.md

 - Create an Azure blob container called testzips
 - Create an Azure queue called run-and-compare-tests
 - Create an Azure blob container called testcomparisons
-- Create connectionstrings.config and add it to the CodeBlacks.Web directory.
+- Add the following line to the web.config file in the CodeBlacks.Web directory and the app.config file in the CodeBlacks.WebJob directory.
 It must contain the connection string of the created Azure storage account with the name "TestComparisonStorage".
 The file should look something like this:
 ```xml
 <connectionStrings>
     <add name="TestComparisonStorage" value="[connection string to Azure storage account]"/>